peteshannon/peapod-approval/README.md

 # peapod-approval
-The holding HTNL file for the Peapod Approval page (contains a google form in an iframe).
+The holding HTML file for the Peapod Approval page (contains a google form in an iframe).